-Natalie doesn’t always understand humor or everyday-isms; she is very literal.
-When I said something about it “raining cats and dogs” she enthusiastically ran to the window to check it out, and was sorely disappointed.
+My kiddo doesn’t always understand humor or everyday-isms; she is very literal.
+When I said something about “raining cats and dogs” she enthusiastically ran to the window to check it out, and was sorely disappointed.
 It’s hard to explain things that we just inherently know, and it’s exhausting to do it continuously.

 Linda Anderson, author of Unintentional Humor believes that humor actually has developmental stages, and discusses how humor can be challenging for those with autism.

-Our family is quick with witty or sarcastic responses, so Natalie is surrounded by humor, although most often her response is “What do you mean?”
+Our family is quick with witty or sarcastic responses, sour daughter is surrounded by humor, although most often her response is “What do you mean?”
 She prefers slap-stick comedy, and she will hysterically laugh at the absurd.
 My mom makes up silly songs about anything and everything – and not only will she listen intently, there’s no one who can make her laugh harder.

 Here are some ways to help develop humor:

 - Buy an age appropriate joke book.
 Knock-knock jokes are great, because they follow the same pattern and use the learned response of “Who’s there?”

 - Practice joke telling.
 Once our kiddo learned a few jokes, she sat us all down to do a comedy show.
 I won’t say she got it all right, but it helped her understand timing, and different ways of responding such as laughter, or saying something like “That’s a good one!”
 Talking to an audience helps develop her speech as well.

 - Don’t underestimate social stories.
 Sarcasm can be hard to explain.
 Use a social story to help.

 - Laughter.
 Practice and teach how and when to laugh: how long, how loud, and when enough is enough.

 - Talk about appropriate settings.
 It’s important to teach when it’s fun to tell jokes- during lunch with friends, not in the middle of church or a math lesson at school.